nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 |

 ## Features
 The following are features of the `MindMyMoney` application.
-Please ensure that the your input follows the format of commands given is accurately.
+Please ensure that the format of commands given is accurate.
 Words in `[SQUARE_BRACKETS]` are the parameters.

 ### Display list of currently available commands: `help`